Not where he eats, but where he is eaten. A certain convocation of politic worms are e’en at him. Your worm is your only emperor for diet.

 That drop of blood that’s calm proclaims me bastard,

-Cries “ cuckold” to my father, brands the harlot Even here between the chaste unsmirchèd brow Of my true mother.
+Cries “cuckold” to my father, brands the harlot Even here between the chaste unsmirchèd brow Of my true mother.

 bier

-They bore him barefaced on the
+They bore him barefaced on the bier,

 Hey non nonny, nonny, hey nonny, And in his grave rained many a tear.
 Fare you well, my dove.